TrainWeb.org Facebook Page

 This ramp facilitated construction of the B-W Parkway, MD 295 (unseen on right).
 At first I thought it followed the old right of way of the Washington, Baltimore & Annapolis Railway but instead WB&A had bridged the SBB where southbound MD 295 now does.

 Though various WB&A artifacts can be found elsewhere, none survive here.
-Some WB&A routes were absorbed into the B&A after 1935.
+Some WB&A routes were absorbed into B&A after 1935.

-B&A, WB&A's successor, about 1936 connected with the SBB ahead at what was called Carrolls Junction for the trip into Baltimore.
-Some B&O trains, notably specials to the Army-Navy football game in Annapolis, would ride B&A. Change for: change for start of WB&A tour at this site
+B&A, WB&A's successor, about 1936 connected with the SBB at left leading to Carrolls Junction for the trip into Baltimore.
+Some B&O trains, notably specials to the Army-Navy football game in Annapolis, would ride B&A.

 I-95